-Maggie Ni joined FACES SF as our incredible Finance Director over 10 years ago, after spending many years in various accounting roles.
+Maggie Ni joined FACES SF as our incredible Finance Director over ten years ago, after spending many years in various accounting roles.
 She initially joined the organization because it seemed like a once in a lifetime job opportunity but quickly found herself falling in love with not only the organization, but the people we serve.
 She adores how this organization changes the lives of others, as well as the lives of our staff.
-She received her A.A. in Accounting from City College of San Francisco, and has grown tremendously since.
+She received her A.A. in Accounting from City College of San Francisco and has grown tremendously.
 Outside of the office, Maggie serves as a member of Buddha’s Light International Association at San Bao Temple.

-Seiko Velder has been serving as FACES SF’s Child Development Data & Compliance Director for the last 9 years.
-Prior to taking on this challenging, and incredibly important role, she served as the Child Development Supervisor at Head Start in Colorado.
+Seiko Velder has served as FACES SF’s Child Development Data & Compliance Director for the last nine years.
+Before taking on this challenging and incredibly important role, she served as the Child Development Supervisor at Head Start in Colorado.
 Having originally signed on to work with Florence Crittenton Services – she enthusiastically stayed on board during their merger with the Whitney Young Child Development Center.
-Seiko’s love for FACES SF’s mission is infectious and her passion for supporting San Francisco’s children and families practically radiates off of her.
+Seiko’s love for FACES SF’s mission is infectious, and her passion for supporting San Francisco’s children and families practically radiates from her.
 Passionate about the importance of Early Childhood Education, she received her M.A. in ECE from the University of Colorado, Denver.
 She is a proudly certified trainer of PITC – The Program for Infant and Toddler Care.